mozilla/addon-sdk/packages/addon-kit/docs/hotkeys.md

 <!-- contributed by Irakli Gozalishvili [gozala@mozilla.com]  -->

 Some add-ons may wish to define keyboard shortcuts for certain operations.
-This module exposes API to create those.
+This module exposes an API to create those.

 <api name="Hotkey">
 @class